 Frank O. Mora

-Prior to arriving at FIU, Dr. Mora served as Deputy Assistant Secretary of Defense for the Western Hemisphere from 2009–2013.
+From 2013 to 2020, Dr. Mora served as Director of the Kimberly Green Latin American and Caribbean Center at FIU.
+Prior to arriving at FIU, he served as Deputy Assistant Secretary of Defense for the Western Hemisphere from 2009–2013.
 He has held several teaching positions, including Professor of National Security Strategy and Latin American Studies at the National War College, National Defense University (2004–2009), and Associate Professor and Chair in the Department of International Studies, Rhodes College (2000–2004).

 During the last twenty years Dr. Mora worked as a consultant to the Library of Congress, the Institute for National Security Studies (INSS), the National Democratic Institute, the U.S. State Department, the Organization of American States, and U.S. Southern Command.
 He has spoken at numerous conferences in the United States, Latin America, and Europe.
 His opinion pieces and other commentaries have appeared in U.S. and Latin American media outlets.